-Rapé is a sacred medicine, a powerful spirit of the forest that must be treated as such.
+Rapé is an indigenous medicine, it contains a powerful spirit that should be treated as such.
 It is a very strong medicine that can bring good or bad depending on its use.

 Rapé is not taken every moment.
 For those who study it, it is recommended to take it in the morning, on an empty stomach, at the end of the afternoon, after work and at night, before going to sleep, to bring good dreams and have a peaceful night.
 In rituals it can be taken several times depending on the need.
 It is also advisable to take breaks for a few days.

 It is not recommended to lend the application instruments, mainly the kuripé, unless it is a person who takes Rapé and in whom you fully trust.

-Take only Rapé from whom you know and trust.
-Avoid taking Rapé from unknown provenance.
+Only take Rapé from someone you know and trust.
+Avoid taking Rapé of unknown origin.

 -To receive the medicine we must be receptive, and in inner stillness.

--It is a good idea to have a bottle of water and paper close by to blow your nose when necessary (Wait at least a few minutes after being projected).
-If you think you are going to be thirsty, better drink water before taking rapé.
+-It is a good idea to have a bottle of water and paper ready nearby to blow your nose when necessary (Wait at least a few minutes after being projected).
+If you think you are going to be thirsty, it is better to drink water before taking snuff.

--Don’t eat immediately before taking rapé, because if the medicine is strong, it can “turn” the stomach and even cause vomiting.
-If you think the medicine can make you vomit, have a place where it is easy to access.
+-Do not eat immediately before taking rapé, since if the medicine is strong, it can “turn” the stomach and even cause vomiting.
+If you think the medicine might make you vomit, have a place ready for easy access.

--Make sure, as far as possible, that no one interrupts your contemplative moment, in which you will be especially sensitive.
+-Try, as far as possible, that nobody interrupts your contemplative moment, in which you will be especially sensitive.

 Projectors: Tepi and Kuripé

-The rapé is projected by a tool called Tepi or Kuripé by blowing (it is never snorted or inhaled).
+The rapé is projected by means of a utensil called Tepi or Kuripé by blowing (it is never snorted or inhaled).